-Bring our Cooking for Chemo Class to your cancer support location!
+Bring Chef Ryan Callahan's Cooking for Chemo Class to your Cancer Support Organization, or Hospital!

-Chef Ryan Callahan teaches a 90 minute interactive class where your members learn how to combat the most common eating related side effects like mouth sores, nausea, and loss of appetite.
-Chef Ryan does this by teaching the cooking techniques that he developed while he was my mother's primary caregiver during her battle with breast cancer.
-Chef Ryan teaches his culinary techniques: Roundness of Flavor, Palate Cleansing, and Cleanliness inside of the class.
+Have the award-winning Chef Ryan Callahan live in your city!
+Chef Ryan Callahan teaches a 90 minute interactive class where your patients, staff, caregivers and members of your community learn how to combat the most common eating related side effects like mouth sores, nausea, and loss of appetite.
+Chef Ryan does this by teaching the cooking techniques that he developed while he was his mother's primary caregiver during her battle with breast cancer.
+Chef Ryan teaches Roundness of Flavor, Palate Cleansing, how to understand the tasting experience, and practical ways to combat side effects inside of the class.

 The class is done like this because our mission is to empower people to take control of their life and take back an aspect of their life that cancer normally takes away, which is namely the pleasure of eating.

 I also invite you to do a little research on us.
 Check out our entire website and get a feel for our mission and what we actually do.
 We provide all of our information online completely for free.
-I regularly write for Conquer Magazine and IHadCancer.com.
+I regularly write for Conquer Magazine, Oncolink and IHadCancer.com.

 If you are interested in hosting a Cooking for Chemo Class at your organization, please send us an email with the following details: